techmaida/techmaida.github.io/_posts/2023-02-05-using-and-understand-openshift-basics.md

 We'll use a sample application written in Quarkus to show how easy is to deploy an application on OpenShift.
 The first thing to have in mind is that you must be logged in OpenShift.
 If you've done the "Installing" section you'll have no problem.

-Using the free sandbox as showed above a namespace is already created.
+Using the free sandbox as shown above a namespace is already created.
 We'll use that.
 Execute on a terminal the following instructions.
 ```
 oc import-image ubi8/openjdk-11:latest --from=registry.access.redhat.com/ubi8/openjdk-11:latest --confirm -n <namespace>
 oc new-app openjdk-11~https://github.com/jpmaida/todo-list-quarkus#quarkus-2.0.0.Final-relational-db -n <namespace>